 Instead, let’s be wise Bible interpreters.

 None of the passages in the comparative synoptic table or the entire chapters of Matt.
-24, Mark 13, and Luke 21 teach a secret rapture.
+24, Mark 13, and Luke 21 teach a secret rapture, distinct from the Second Coming.
 Jesus has come the first time at his birth, the advent, and he is now teaching us that he will come a second time.
 Those three passages offer streamlined simplicity, like this:

 First Coming → Church Age —————————→ Second Coming